 Building your own AR-15 can be the most fulfilling thing any gun owner will ever do.
 After all, you’re not just parting together pre-built components, you’re machining a hunk of metal from scratch, transforming it into a functional, by-definition firearm.
 There are, of course, some pros and cons of building your own AR-15.
 Is it worth it?
 Are you on the fence about deciding whether to pull the trigger and do it yourself, or go to the local gun store and pick one off the shelf?
 We’ll help you decide!

-Pros of Building Your Own AR-15
+Pros and Cons of Building Your Own AR-15

 The pros are the best part, so let’s go over why you should build your own AR-15!
 We’ll touch on cost, customization, convenience, and legality.

 Pro: It’s More Affordable.
 For starters, building your own AR-15 is more affordable than buying a comparable rifle off the gun store’s shelves.
 That’s because the operating costs of maintaining an FFL license, and the cost of assembly are generally passed on to the consumer.